FaizahMalik/cfg-games-project/README.md

 **MVP**

 Our plan was to first define and create a Minimum Viable Product (MVP).
 As an MVP, program should allow the user to:
-- select a random word from a words list,
+- Select a random word from a words list,
-- show the hidden words in a "_ _ _ _" format
+- Show the selected words in a hidden format i.e. "_ _ _ _"
-- allow the user to guess a letter or word
+- Allow the user to guess a letter or word
-- process that guess and tell them whether they are wrong or right
+- Process that guess and tell them whether they are wrong or right
-- replace the hidden word "_ _ _ _" with the correctly guessed characters in the right positions
+- Replace the hidden word with the correctly guessed characters in the right positions. i.e. if they guess "L" in "hello" then it should show as "_ _ l l _"
-- ask the user again until the whole word has been guessed
+- Ask the user again until the whole word has been guessed or until they run out of attempts

 ---